Superrehtard/old_diaspora_wiki/Encryption.md

 Encrypt the connection between servers...

 # end-to-end encryption and "PGP-ready"
-one draft proposal of the various options for encryption, and an advocacy of end-to-end-encryption and making Diaspora* "PGP-ready" can be found here http://github.com/diaspora/diaspora/wiki/PrettyGoodDiaspora
+one draft proposal of the various options for encryption, and an advocacy of end-to-end-encryption and making Diaspora* "PGP-ready" can be found here [[Prettygooddiaspora]]